+A facility licensed as a Hospital as required by law that satisfies our accreditation requirements and is approved by us.
 The term Hospital does not include a Provider, or that part of a Provider, used mainly for:

-- Nursing care
+- 1. Nursing care

-- Rest care
+- 2. Rest care

-- Convalescent care
+- 3. Convalescent care

-- Care of the aged
+- 4. Care of the aged

-- Custodial Care
+- 5. Custodial Care

-- Educational care
+- 6. Educational care

-- Subacute care
+- 7. Subacute care

-- Treatment of alcohol abuse

-- Treatment of drug abuse

-Identification Card
+Identification Card (ID Card)

-The latest card given to you showing your identification and group numbers, the type of coverage you have and the date coverage became effective.
+The latest card given to you showing your identification and group numbers, the type of coverage you have, and the date coverage became effective.